By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Rank Risk Index

-The Rank Risk Index shows some significant volatility commencing on the 16th December 2015 and continuing all the way through to the end of 2015.
+The Rank Risk Index shows some significant volatility commencing on the 16th December 2015 and continuing through to the end of 2015.
 The first spike in volatility is partially explained by Google starting to rank HTTPS URLs as a priority to the normal HTTP ones.
-It is possible this is the cause of the volatility throughout as Google recrawls the web over time.
+This may be the cause of the volatility, as Google recrawls the web over time.

 The main discussions have been ongoing at Webmasterworld.com, with many webmasters reporting initial changes around the 14-16th December, and then again around the 29th - 30th December 2015.